 - Cut the nectarine in half and take out the stone.

 - If you are frying, then add a knob of butter to the pan and fry for about five minutes, cut side down until the cut side starts to turn golden.
 If you’re grilling add a small knob of butter into the hollow left by the stone, and grill cut side up, under the grill.

 - If you are using rum or whisky, warm this.

 - Meanwhile chop up the biscuit and the nuts and mix together.

 - When the nectarine is done, drop the biscuit-nut mix into the central hollow, add another, very small knob of butter, drizzle with honey, and if using alcohol.

-- Garnish with the lavender flowers – NB – this in not just for show, they give a subtle depth of flavour.
+- Garnish with the lavender or thyme flowers – NB – this in not just for show, they give a subtle depth of flavour.